Lexus LM

 The Lexus LM is a luxury MPV produced and manufactured by Japanese brand Lexus, a luxury division of Toyota.
 Introduced in 2019 as the first minivan from Lexus, two generations of the LM have been produced with varying degrees of relation with the Toyota Alphard/Vellfire.
-The first generation LM was available as a seven or four-seater with petrol and hybrid engine options from 2020 to 2023.
+The first generation LM was available as a seven or four-seater with gasoline and hybrid engine options from 2020 to 2023.
 As of the second generation, the LM is exclusively a hybrid, and is available in four, six, and seven-seater configurations.

 The LM designation stands for "Luxury Mover".

-First generation (AH30; 2019)
+First generation (AH30; 2020)

 The first-generation LM was unveiled on 16 April 2019 at the 18th Shanghai International Automobile Industry Exhibition and first released on 20 February 2020 in China.
 Based on the third-generation Alphard, the LM is slightly longer than the Alphard it is based on, measuring in at 5040 mm long.

 Compared to the third-generation Alphard, the LM features newer and stronger structural components, along with additional soundproofing elements such as dual-pane windows.
 There were two seating configurations available, a 7-seater configuration that is based on the Alphard Executive Lounge variant, and a 4-seater configuration named the "Emperor Suite", based on the Alphard Royal Lounge variant.
 The LM features a new suspension setup featuring Swing Valve technology.

 The first-generation LM was available in China, Taiwan, Hong Kong, and Southeast Asian markets such as Indonesia, Thailand, the Philippines, Malaysia, and Vietnam.
 Despite being built in Japan, the first-generation LM was not available there.